apache/opendal/core/src/services/ghac/docs.md

 #[tokio::main]
 async fn main() -> Result<()> {
     // Create ghac backend builder.
-    let mut builder = Ghac::default();
+    let mut builder = Ghac::default()
         // Set the root for ghac, all operations will happen under this root.
         //
-    // NOTE: the root must be absolute path. builder.root("/path/to/dir");
+        // NOTE: the root must be absolute path.
+        .root("/path/to/dir");

     let op: Operator = Operator::new(builder)?.finish();